'Parting is such sweet sorrow': EU and UK clinch narrow Brexit accord | Business

 It will preserve Britain's zero-tariff and zero-quota access to the bloc's single market of 450 million consumers, but will not prevent economic pain and disruption for the United Kingdom or for EU member states.
 Many aspects of Britain's future relationship with the EU remain to be hammered out, possibly over years.

-"We have taken back control of our destiny," British Prime Minister Boris Johnson told reporters after tweeting a picture of himself raising both arms in a thumbs-up gesture of triumph.
+"We have taken back control of our destiny," British Prime Minister Boris Johnson told reporters after posting a picture on Twitter of himself raising both arms in a thumbs-up gesture of triumph.
 "People said it was impossible, but we have taken back control."

 The UK formally left the EU on Jan.
 31 but has since been in a transition period under which rules on trade, travel and business remained unchanged until the end of this year.
 Johnson, the face of the pro-Brexit campaign, had said that since 52% had voted to leave the EU, he did not want to accept the rules of its single market or its customs union after Jan.
 1.